 > 100% of employees are trained in manufacturing processes.

-For the transporting of drugs, we apply Good distribution practices (GDP), such as compliance with the cold chain when required by the nature of the products.
-With regard to the organization of transport according to the regulations for the transport of high-risk products, safety data sheets for raw materials and finished products are made available to the personnel as well as to the carriers.
-Dangerous goods are transported in packaging that meets applicable standards.
+For the transporting of drugs, we apply Good distribution practices (GDP), such as, for example, compliance with the cold chain, when required by the nature of the products.
+Regarding the organization of transportation in accordance with regulations governing the shipping of high-risk products, safety data sheets for raw materials and finished products are made available to staff and carriers.
+Hazardous products are transported in packaging that meets current standards.

-In accordance with regulatory obligations, we monitor the safety and effectiveness of the pharmaceutical and nutritional products we place on the market.
-This is achieved through a dedicated organization comprising a qualified pharmacovigilance person (veterinarian) and an interim qualified person, who collects the cases, analyses them and decides whether or not these adverse reactions are attributable to the use of the medicinal product or food in question, and officially reports these cases to the supervisory authorities when appropriate.
+In accordance with regulatory requirements, we monitor the future of pharmaceutical and nutritional products that we market in terms of safety and efficacy.
+This is thanks to a dedicated organization comprising a qualified pharmacovigilance person (veterinarian) and an interim qualified person who compiles all the cases, analyses them, and decides whether or not these side effects are attributable to the use of the drug or food in question, and officially reporting these cases to the supervisory authorities when appropriate.
 Taking account of the pharmacovigilance outcomes allows Virbac to improve knowledge of its products (for example: the addition of precautions for use), thus making their use safer.

-To ensure the sustained effectiveness of its pharmaceutical products that require registration, Virbac carries out ongoing research on their stability.
+To ensure the efficacy over time of its pharmaceutical products that require registration, Virbac carries out ongoing research on their stability.

-The quality benchmark was designed on a collaborative basis that integrates standards for all production and research facilities, in all departments and all subsidiaries, while taking into account regulations and the diversity of products and dosage forms.
-The Virbac quality system (VQS) was then extended to include the Group’s organizations, processes, tools and quality standards repository (core model).
+Taking a collaborative approach to designing a quality benchmark that integrates standards for all production and research sites, in all departments and towards all subsidiaries, while taking into account the regulations and the diversity of product and dosage forms.
+The Virbac quality system (VQS) was then extended to integrate the Group’s organizations, processes, tools and Quality standards (core model),

-We have identified and updated more precisely the skills required, acquired and to be developed, so as to provide suitable training plans designed to enhance team skills and embrace a pharmaceutical culture.
-Finally, we have deployed a multidisciplinary team (research and development, production and quality assurance), focused on delivering products on time and with the expected level of quality to meet our customers’ expectations.
+We have more precise identification and updating of the skills required, acquired and to be developed, so as to provide suitable training plans designed to enhance team skills and embrace a pharmaceutical culture; Finally, we have deployed a multidisciplinary team (research and development, production and quality assurance), aligned to deliver products on time and with the expected level of quality to satisfy our customers’ expectations.

 |> The Group quality benchmark was built and shared with 100% of the R&D centers and production sites.|

-There were no cases of non-compliance with regulations and voluntary codes that posed a danger to animal health.
-There were no packaging non-conformities that affected the distribution of the products.
+No cases of non-compliance with voluntary codes and regulations posed any danger to the health of animals.
+No packaging non-compliance has had any consequences on the distribution of the products.